Dragi Kanatlarovski: Name issue

 His original name is Dragi and not Dragan as he is often mistaken for.
 The confusion happens since in North Macedonia Dragi is one of the nicknames for those who are called Dragan, but not in this case.
-Similar problem has the current goalkeeper of the Macedonian national team, Tome Pačovski who is mistaken for Tomislav.
+Similar problem has the current goalkeeper of the Macedonia national team, Tome Pačovski who is mistaken for Tomislav.

 Player career

-Born in Bitola, FPR Yugoslavia, he played for his hometown club FK Pelister before moving to FK Vardar where he will play four seasons.
+Born in Bitola, SR Macedonia, he played for his hometown club FK Pelister before moving to FK Vardar where he will play four seasons.
 In 1989, he moved to Red Star Belgrade.
 He played one season in Belgrade, but it was enough to win the double, the Yugoslav Championship and the Yugoslav Cup.
 After that season he moved to Spain where he was Segunda División runner-up in summer 1991 and helped Deportivo La Coruña to be promoted back to La Liga where he played in the 1991–92 season, having reached the Spanish Cup semi-finals.